furiosFast/MRGpsDataGetter/README.md

 ## License

-SwifterSwift is released under the MIT license.
+MRGpsDataGetter is released under the MIT license.
 See [LICENSE](https://github.com/furiosFast/MRGpsDataGetter/blob/master/LICENSE) for more information.